Stryker Rejuvenate and ABG II

 Multi-county or multi-district litigation streamlines the process of pursuing an injury claim.
 While plaintiffs retain their own cases in an MDL unlike a class action, one judge presides over all similar claims and issues rulings on pretrial motions that are relevant and applicable to all other relevant cases.
 Bellwether cases-- test cases to provide guidance during settlement talks arising from Rejuvenate or ABG II complications-- are also scheduled to move forward in summer of 2015.
 Stryker has already set aside more than $133 million to defend the claims or potentially settle.

-The Law Offices of Jeffrey S. Glassman can provide assistance to those harmed by a defective hip implant.
+Jeffrey Glassman Injury Lawyers can provide assistance to those harmed by a defective hip implant.